neerajk555/SQL-Training-exercise/module-03-data-types-functions/06-Error-Detective.md

 Each includes: scenario, sample data, broken query, error/symptom, expected output, guiding questions, and a fixed solution with explanation.

+**Beginner Tip:** Debugging is a key SQL skill!
+Read error messages carefully—they often point to the exact problem.
+Try the broken query first, observe what happens, then work through the guiding questions.
+You'll learn more by fixing bugs than writing perfect code the first time!

 ---

 ## Challenge 1: Wrong NULL Check in COALESCE Context